Roast lamb is the traditional meat for Easter and Passover.

 Both have step by step tutorials with photos.

-For mint jelly, click the photo.
+Read this for mint jelly .
 It's a long process, but well worth it.

 A fabulous reference that will look great on your kitchen wall.
 Culinary Schools use these posters as a visual guide for their pupils.